 We will keep things basic for all you blogging newbies and non-technical people.
-Don’t get discouraged as you start a blog using WordPress because understanding the ins and outs takes some time.
+Don't get discouraged as you start a blogging on WordPress because understanding the ins and outs takes some time.
 You just have to be willing to learn and put in the time.

 The domain name is basically the address of the blog.
 So, you type in "RunTheMoney.com" into Chrome, Safari, Firefox, or Internet Explorer, and you come here to my site.

 You should try picking a domain and blog topic in a high traffic niche.
 For some examples, be sure to check out https://diggitymarketing.com/profitable-niches/.

 For your blog, I recommend keeping things simple.
 Therefore, get your domain name from SiteGround and you can everything together.